John Kiriakou is a former CIA officer, former senior investigator for the Senate Foreign Relations Committee and former counterterrorism consultant.

 In 2003, the number of prisoners at Taft infected with valley fever reached epidemic levels.
 The warden admitted there were “more cases of diagnosed valley fever at Taft than in all other federal prisons combined.”

-In response to the outbreak, the BOP and the Centers for Disease Control initially developed a plan that included prevention protocols, but then quickly ...
+In response to the outbreak, the BOP and the Centers for Disease Control initially developed a plan that included prevention protocols ...

 by Matthew Clarke